 - 1. Choose View > View CSV. - 2.
 Specify the number of rows to view.
 Each row in the CSV file corresponds to one Salesforce record.
-The default is 1000. - 3.
-To view a CSV file of your choice, click Open CSV.
+The default is 1,000. - 3.
+To view a specific CSV file, click Open CSV.
 To view the last success file, click Open Success.
-To view the last error file, click Open Error.
-The CSV file opens in a new window. - 4.
-Optionally, click Open in External Program to open the file in the associated external program, such as Microsoft® Office Excel.
+To view the last error file, click Open Error. - 4.
+To open the file in an external program, such as Excel, click Open in External Program.

-The "success" file contains all of the records that were successfully loaded.
-In this file, there's a column for the newly generated record IDs.
-The "error" file contains all of the records that were rejected from the load operation.
-In this file, there's a column that describes why the load failed.
+The success file contains all the successfully loaded records.
+The file includes a column with the newly generated record IDs.
+The error file contains all the rejected records.
+The file has a column that describes why the load failed.